molindo/molindo-node-logger/README.md

 ```

 The size of `meta.graphql.variables` can sometimes grow too large to log
 effectively.
-To manage this, the middleware provides a configurable parameter:
+To manage this, the `createLoggerMiddleware()` function provides a configurable parameter:
 `maxGraphQLVariablesLength`.

 #### Configuration maxGraphQLVariablesLength